mikeg64/mikeg64.github.io/_posts/2021-02-14-paraview-washmc-1.md

 Another method which is highly effective is the use of a paraview client server system in which we can run paraview on a local desktop and the paraview server processes the data on the remote generating a rendered image.
 This proved problematic and the solution was not fully resolved, we look forward to resolving this soon!

-Guidelines for running and using pvserver are at [Running ParaView in Client-Server Mode ](Running ParaView in Client-Server Mode).
+Guidelines for running and using pvserver are at  [Running ParaView in Client-Server Mode](https://hpc.llnl.gov/software/visualization-software/paraview/running-paraview-client-server-mode).

 # Future Developments